mythaxis/mythaxis.github.io/content/submissions.md

 Straightforward manuscript formatting is preferred for editorial convenience.
 We recommend using [Shunn's excellent Modern Manuscript formatting guide](https://www.shunn.net/format/story/), but in particular consider the following:

 - Please use an easy-reading font (Times New Roman 12pt is preferred).
-- **Do not manually insert** empty lines between paragraphs, or use tabs for first-line indents. **Use automatic paragraph formatting** to set indents or paragraph breaks.
+- **Do not manually insert** empty lines between paragraphs. **Do not use tabs** for first-line indents. **Use automatic paragraph formatting** to set indents or paragraph breaks.
 - Use a single centred # to represent essential section breaks.
-- Use *italics* for italics, don’t underline instead.
-Smart (“curly”) punctuation is preferred.
+- Use *italics* for italics, don’t underline.
+Smart (“curly”) punctuation is preferred, but consistency is preferred more.
 - If your manuscript includes any unusual formatting, please alert the editors when submitting and have a really good, story-related reason.

-### FINAL CONSIDERATIONS

-If you would like to receive feedback on your story when we respond, please say so and we shall try to provide something constructive to consider.
-And if you absolutely do *not* want to receive feedback, telling us in advance is just fine too!

-If you track your submissions, you can find ***Mythaxis Magazine*** on [The Submissions Grinder](https://thegrinder.diabolicalplots.com/Market?id=10939#) and [Duotrope](https://duotrope.com/listing/10263/mythaxis-magazine).

-And finally, if you would like to know more about our editorial policy, [read on here]({{< relref path="editorial policy.md" >}}).
-Any inquiries can be directed to the editor at the above email address.